 Camera: Canon EOS REBEL T1i, Canon Zoom Lens EF-S 18-55mm.

-Photomanipulation: This diptych has 6 textured and blended grunge layers, one courtesy of skeletalmess on Flickr.
-Edited in Corel Paint Shop Pro.
+Edited in Paint Shop Pro, this diptych has 6 textured and blended grunge layers, one courtesy of skeletalmess on Flickr.

 Season: fall, October 15th.